hrishi1096/percy-pdf/README.md

       Note: A sample project folder has been provided with this repository (i.e. `insurance-policy-docs`).
 It further has different folders such as `golden-copy`, `release-v2` indicating different versions of the PDF documents.
 You can create as many new folders as you'd like for each new release of the PDF document.

  2. Create a PDF Run Info Config file within the `./configs` folder.
 Sample config files are provided here: `./configs`
- 3. Create an account on [Percy](https://percy.io) and create a new project.
+ 3. Create an account on [Percy](https://percy.io) and create a new Percy Web project.
 Note the Project specific `PERCY_TOKEN`, as this will be required while triggering the project builds.
  4. Clone this repository and move to the project folder.
       ```
       git clone git@github.com:BrowserStackCE/percy-pdf.git